chreekat/vimdiffem/README.md

-Running `vimdiffem` in a git repo will load up all files with changes in the working tree, run Gdiff on the first one, and define commands Go and Gop for viewing the diffs of the next and previous files. `vimdiffem --cached` does the same, but examines differences between HEAD, index, and working tree.
+Running `vimdiffem` in a git repo will load up all files with changes in the working tree, run Gdiff on the first one, and define commands Go and Gop for viewing the diffs of the next and previous files.

 *Unless* there are unmerged conflicts, in which case vimdiffem will load up those!

+You can also specify what to diff against (e.g. "HEAD^^") as a command line argument.

 TODO
 ----